edraut/thin-man/extending.md

 ```

 Full documentation on the methods and attributes to use when extending can be written if there is demand.
 Add an issue
-in the ThinMan wiki and @mention edraut.
+in the ThinMan wiki and mention @edraut.